-6. If you chose to follow the TMR for a cow, explain the connection between the quality of feed in the TMR and milk production.
+6. Explain the connection between the quality of feed in the TMR and milk production.

 TMRs are a considerable factor in milk production.
 Lactating cows need high amounts of energy and protein to produce milk.
 Changes in the ingredients within the TMR will result in changes in the output and quality of milk the cow produces.
 Visit: floridamilk.com/on-the-farm/farm-practices/cow-care.stml for more information.